IAmWilliamHames/MicroView/README.md

-# MicroView.js - Build Views With JavaScript
+# MicroView - Build Views With JavaScript

 A tiny component and state management framework built entirely with vanilla JavaScript.
 No React.
 No bundlers.
 No dependencies.

 ## Overview

-MicroView.js explores what happens _under the hood_ of modern UI frameworks.
+MicroView explores what happens _under the hood_ of modern UI frameworks.
 It's less a product, more a proof of understanding.

 - ✅ Class-based Components